This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How insulin is measured and given:

 - An insulin pump is worn outside of your body.
 The pump gives insulin through a small tube attached to a needle under your skin.
+A cartridge of insulin is placed in the pump.
 The pump can give you a continuous amount of insulin throughout the day and night.
-It can also be programmed to give you a dose of insulin after meals.
+It can also be programmed to give you a dose of insulin with meals.